 Definition of Factors

 A factor of a number is an integer that divides the number without leaving a remainder.
-For example, the factors of 12 are 1, 2, 3, 4, 6, and 12 because each of these numbers divides 12 evenly.
+As an example, the factors of 12 are 1, 2, 3, 4, 6, and 12 because each of these numbers divides 12 evenly.
 To determine whether a number is a factor of another, perform division.
 If the result is a whole number, then the divisor is a factor.
 Factors always come in pairs; for instance, in the case of 12, the pairs are (1, 12), (2, 6), and (3, 4).

 Prime Factorization